How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Results and discussion

-For the three-node reconstruction, using the DESI+SH0ES+PP dataset, our analysis indicates a clear statistical preference for the HDE model over the standard $\Lambda$CDM framework.
+For the three-node reconstruction, using the DESI+PPS dataset, our analysis indicates a clear statistical preference for the HDE model over the standard $\Lambda$CDM framework.
 As illustrated in Figure~\ref{fig:triangle_both}, this result is consistent with the trend observed in the DESI+SH0ES+Union3 dataset combination.
-The amplitude parameters, constrained at the $68\%$ confidence level, are: $ - 1.90_{-0.53 }^{+0.21} \quad f_2 = - 2.04_{-0.50}^{+0.16}, \quad f_3 = - 2.61_{-0.84}^{+0.35}. $ The cosmological implications of this HDE parametrization are further demonstrated in Figure~\ref{fig:distances_pantheon} (orange contours), where the reconstructed EoS exhibits a notable transition from quintessence-like to phantom-like behavior at redshifts $z < 1$.
+The amplitude parameters, constrained at the $68\%$ confidence level, are:$ {- 1.77_{-0.53 }^{+0.31} \quad f_2 = - 1.94_{-0.55}^{+0.28}, \quad f_3 = - 2.45_{-0.78}^{+0.48}}. $ The cosmological implications of this HDE parameterization are further demonstrated in Figure~\ref{fig:distances_pantheon} (orange contours), where the reconstructed EoS exhibits a notable transition from quintessence-like behavior to phantom-like behavior at redshifts $z < 1$.
 Although constraints become weaker at higher redshifts ($z > 1$), this dynamical behavior is supported by independent DE reconstruction studies~\cite{berti2025reconstructingdarkenergydensity} and recent observational findings~\cite{Ormondroyd}.
-Quantitatively, the three-node HDE model shows a significantly better fit than $\Lambda$CDM, with a $\Delta \chi^2_{\Lambda \rm{CDM},\;\text{3-Node}} > 10$ in favor of the nodal-HDE scenario.
-However, when evaluated according to Bayesian evidence criteria, $\Lambda$CDM remains minimally preferred, highlighting the well-known tension between improved goodness of fit and model complexity penalties in cosmological model selection.
+Quantitatively, the three-node HDE model shows a significantly better fit than $\Lambda$CDM, with a {p-value of $0.002$} in favor of the nodal-HDE scenario. {However, when the models are assessed using Bayesian evidence rather than solely through their $\chi^{2}$ and p-values, we find that our model has statistically support in terms of overall preference when compared with $\Lambda$CDM.
+This outcome persists despite the fact that our model achieves a noticeably improved goodness-of-fit, as reflected in its lower $\chi^{2}$ and p-value.
+The Bayesian evidence naturally incorporates an Occam’s razor penalty for additional degrees of freedom, and therefore counterbalances any improvement in fit by accounting for the increased model complexity.
+This difference between a better p-value and the penalization of extra parameters is a well-known feature of cosmological model comparison.
+It signifies that an improved fit alone does not guaranty stronger model support when evaluated under a full Bayesian framework, which weighs both fit quality and model complexity simultaneously}.